Bowie Baysox Reading Incentive Program TBD

 Girls on the Run is a physical-activity based program that inspires our 3rd through 5th grade girls to be joyful, healthy, and confident using fun lessons which creatively integrate running.
 We want every girl to know and activate her limitless potential and boldly pursue her dreams.

-We value standing up for ourselves and others, nurturing all parts of our heath, embracing differences, recognizing our power and responsibility, expressing joy in our thoughts, words, and deeds, and leading with an open heart.
+We value standing up for ourselves and others, nurturing all parts of our health, embracing differences, recognizing our power and responsibility, expressing joy in our thoughts, words, and deeds, and leading with an open heart.

 During our sessions, we focus on life skills like cooperation and open communication to enable each girl to reach her fullest potential.
 We run, but it is a small part of what we do.
 We begin to find out who we are and who we have the potential to be.
 We also work on the courage to live up to that potential.
 We find our place in the world and work to embrace it.
-For further information, please contact Mrs. Devereaux, Second Grade Teacher, at firstname.lastname@example.org.
+For further information, please contact Mrs. Devereaux, Third Grade Teacher, at firstname.lastname@example.org.